Introduction: Why Refund Disputes Happen So Often

 -

-2.3 Contact Corporate Customer Service
+Step 3: Contact Corporate Customer Support

 -

-Email or call corporate customer service
+Contact corporate customer service

 -

-Reach out via social media if the company monitors it
+Reach out via verified social media channels

-When informal efforts fail:
+If informal efforts fail:

 -